 Since emotional growth and personal well-being contribute significantly to a positive, holistic educational experience, Goucher College offers professional counseling services to all students within the Goucher community.

-- If you are experiencing a CLINICAL EMERGENCY when our office is closed:
+If you are experiencing a clinical emergency:

 - Contact the Office of Public Safety at 410-337-6112